BillHuangg/CMKinectImageProcess/README.md

-Kiect App
+Kinect App by WPF

 ====================

-an kinect image processing app use data from kinect to get the whole image data of people, take a screen shot, and display at screen.
+An kinect image processing app

+Use data from kinect to get the whole image data of people, take a screen shot, and display at screen.